OWASP/www-project-developer-guide/draft/09-training-education/01-vulnerable-apps/02-webgoat.md

 * Try the WebGoat lessons, they will certainly inform and educate
 * Exercise available attack tools against WebGoat
-* Use WebGoat in demonstrations of your favourite attack chains
+* Use WebGoat in demonstrations of your favorite attack chains
 * Use WebGoat material in presentations on vulnerabilities

 There are various ways of configuring WebGoat, see the [github repo][goatgithub] for more details.